Whendee Silver: Early life and education

 Silver grew up in Southern California.
 She earned her MS in Forest Science from Yale School of Forestry in 1987 and in 1992, received her PhD from Yale University.

+Silver earned a B.I.S. in Environmental Studies from the School for International Training in 1982, before completing her M.S. in Forest Science at the Yale School of Forestry and Environmental Studies in 1987 and her Ph.D. in Ecosystem Ecology at Yale University in 1992.

 Career and research

-Silver is a distinguished professor of ecosystem ecology at University of California, Berkeley.
+Silver is a distinguished professor of ecosystem ecology at the University of California, Berkeley.
 With a focus on ecosystem ecology and biogeochemistry, her research is often aimed at better understanding the soil system to mitigate the effects of climate change.
 A significant portion of her work has focused on tropical ecosystems, their soils, plants, and how nutrients and carbon cycle through them.

 Silver is the lead scientist at the Marin Carbon Project, which she helped found in 2008.
-The Marin Carbon Project uses science to improve land management, to think about the whole system and thus consider and value ecosystem services such as soil's C sequestration ability, and make farm and ranch management more centered around carbon sequestration.
+The Marin Carbon Project applies scientific research to land management and studies ecosystem services such as soil carbon sequestration.
 Through this project she is working with ranchers, using compost for carbon sequestration on ranch land in California, greatly improving the soil's ability to sequester carbon.